What is work-life balance? And how do you know if you’re struggling?

 One.
 You’re always tired.

-I’m a self-confessed champion when it comes to speaking out about stress and burn out.
+I’m a self-confessed champion when it comes to speaking out about stress and burnout.
 I could talk for hours about the negative impacts on our physical, mental, and emotional health.
 But I’ll keep this short.

 Too much stress causes significant physical and mental illnesses.
 It lowers the immune system and leaves us more open to frequent bouts of sickness.
 Even if you haven’t been coming down with cold after cold, you may still feel extremely tired all the time.
 No matter how much sleep you get or caffeine you consume, you still can’t seem to get the buzz of energy you desperately need.
-When we’re overworked and feeling stress, it causes both our muscles and brains to go into overdrive.
+When we’re overworked and feeling stressed, it causes both our muscles and brains to go into overdrive.
 Your whole body might ache, you might feel sick, you might suffer from frequent headaches and you might even feel palpitations.
 These are among a long list of telltale signs of a body and mind being overclocked far beyond its capabilities.

 Two.
 You ALWAYS do more than necessary.

 Don’t get me wrong, it’s good to be helpful.
 Putting in an extra hour here or there is completely fine.
 If you’re getting paid for your time and it’s not a regular occurrence, it can even feel rewarding to clock in outside your usual hours.
-But when you’re doing overtime on daily basis, going in on your days off, or frequently being asked to work beyond your paygrade then it’s time to re-evaluate.
+But when you’re doing overtime on daily basis, going in on your days off, or frequently being asked to work beyond your pay grade then it’s time to re-evaluate.
 It’s good to be needed and it’s good to help out others in a sticky situation, but you can’t eat, sleep and breathe your job.
 It just doesn’t work that way!
 Employers are demanding more and more from their employees in recent years.
 More work in less time and with half the manpower.

-Between commute time, working, and over time, my partner was barely ever at home.
+Between commute time, working, and overtime, my partner was barely ever at home.
 Before COVID-19 he was the most overworked he’d ever been and reaching his breaking point.
 But after a few weeks on furlough, he realised that his work-life balance was completely out of wack!
 A manager or not, nothing is worth risking your health over.
 It may keep money in the bank, but what good is it if you don’t have the time to enjoy it?

 Three.
 You’re constantly bringing your work home.

 Much like spending too much time at work, a large majority of us bring our work home with us.
 Whether it’s always keeping the work phone on loud, reading emails on vacation, or fixing up spreadsheets at nine pm, it’s never a good thing to bring work home.
 As someone who works from home on a daily basis, I found it very difficult to let go prior to COVID-19.
-It was only in March that I set myself a cut-off point, one which I stick very strictly to.
+It was only in March that I set myself a cut-off point, one to which I stick very strictly to.
 I take frequent afternoons off when work allows and sometimes I don’t write for a week.
 And you know what?
 I feel so much better!

 But even when I was out working full time I found myself scrolling through emails on a Saturday and checking my work phone after five.
-My old ring tone still haunts me to this day which is a sure sign it should never have happened in the first place.
+My old ringtone still haunts me to this day which is a sure sign it should never have happened in the first place.

 Four.
 You’ve no time for the things you enjoy most.

 Having a healthy work-life balance is all about being able to go about your day job while also having free time for the activities that you enjoy.
-Without that much needed ‘downtime’, we’re nothing more than slaves to the machine.
+Without that much-needed ‘downtime’, we’re nothing more than slaves to the machine.

 When was the last time you sat down to play a video game that you really enjoy?
-Or took a trip away with your partner or friend?* Spending too much time in work or thinking about work pulls us away from the other, more enjoyable things in life.
+Or took a trip away with your partner or friend?
+Spending too much time at work or thinking about work pulls us away from the other, more enjoyable things in life.
 Even if you enjoy your job, there’s always the need for some time off.

 Five.
 You’re struggling with your relationships.

-If you’re spending too much time in work mentally and physically, it’s bound to take a toll on your personal relationships.
+If you’re spending too much time at work mentally and physically, it’s bound to take a toll on your personal relationships.
 Not only do you have a lack of time to spend with your significant other, but there’s possibly a lack of communication too.
 If there’s no time for your loved ones then it’s time to check your priorities.
 I know now more than ever that the time I spent worrying about work would have been better suited to seeing my grandparents or working on my relationship with my partner.

-You can fit in some personal time easily by eating dinner together, going out for a walk with your bestie mate or even calling your mum more often.
+You can fit in some personal time easily by eating dinner together, going out for a walk with your bestie mate, or even calling your mum more often.
 Not only does it act as a perfect way to build on forgotten relationships, but it can also be a great stress reliever.